austintkim/ApexAutoDealer/README.md

 **Make sure you have Docker, Git, and Node.js 18.2 or above**

-1. Clone the forked repository onto your local computer:
+1. Clone the repository onto your local computer:
 ```
 git clone <https://github.com/austintkim/ApexAutoDealer.git>
 ```